Financial Statement

 Board approval, director certification, and audit/review

-Present the draft AFS to the board of directors for review and approval.
-At least one director must certify the AFS under Section 30(3) — confirming they are prepared in accordance with the applicable standard, fairly present the company's position, and that reasonable steps have been taken to ensure accuracy.
+Present the draft AFS to the board of directors for review and approval — for public companies and state-owned entities, the audit committee under Section 94 should review the AFS before board approval.
+At least one director must certify the AFS under Section 30(3)(c), confirming they are prepared in accordance with the applicable financial reporting standard, fairly present the company's financial position and the state of its affairs, and that the director has taken reasonable steps to ensure they are accurate.
+This certification carries personal liability under Section 77(3)(d) — the director is liable for any loss, damage, or costs sustained by the company or any other person as a result of materially false or misleading financial statements.
 If an audit or independent review is required, provide the final AFS to the auditor or reviewer with all supporting documentation.
 Address any audit findings, adjustments, or qualifications before the report is finalised.

 File with CIPC and distribute to stakeholders